NREL/infrasys/docs/explanation/serialization.md

 component (which means that it must also be attached to system), `infrasys` replaces that instance with its UUID.
 It does this to avoid duplicating data in the JSON file.

 Here is an example of a serialized `Bus`.
-Note the value for the `location` field.
-It contains the type and UUID of the actual `location`.
+Note the value for the `coordinates` field.
+It contains the type and UUID of the actual `coordinates`.
 During de-serialization, `infrasys` will detect this condition and only attempt to de-serialize the bus once all `Location` instances have been de-serialized.